-The Toolkit has the form of an overall guidance document with references to a selection of the most relevant existing resources and tools.
-The Toolkit includes four chapters: 1) Working with host governments, 2) Working with public security forces, and 3) Working with private security providers, and 4) Working with communities.
+The toolkit by DCAF and ICRC (2016) has the form of an overall guidance document with references to a selection of the most relevant existing resources and tools.
+It includes four chapters: 1) Working with host governments, 2) Working with public security forces, and 3) Working with private security providers, and 4) Working with communities.
 Chapter 4 was developed in collaboration with CDA Collaborative Learning Projects.

 Together with these good practices, practical tools such as checklists, templates and case studies are provided.
 These are geared mostly towards supporting project-level implementation.
 The Toolkit has internal links, allowing easy navigation from one section to another.